Natural Level of Output

 .
 Shortly after companies see the demand for their goods and services increase.
 Note that if the price level remained at PL1

 .
 Companies respond by increasing their prices hoping to take advantage of the increase in demand.
 However, their marginal costs are also increasing.
 In the short run, there is movement along the SRAS from (PL1

 ) to (PL2

 ).
 Companies increase production and increase their prices to meet the increase in demand.
 A short-run equilibrium is reached where the price level is PL2

 and production increases to QSR

-At this point employees are working overtime and more are being hired.
+At this point, employees are working overtime and more are being hired.
 Suppliers are having trouble meeting the company’s increased demand.
-The forces of an increase in demand and decrease in the available supply of inputs has pushed the production cost higher, which shifts the short-run aggregate supply curve (SRAS) to the left, to SRAS2
+The forces of an increase in demand and a decrease in the available supply of inputs have pushed the production cost higher, which shifts the short-run aggregate supply curve (SRAS) to the left, to SRAS2

 , but a higher price level, PL3

 .
 This illustrates how an economy cannot sustain production beyond its natural level of output.
 Graph 3C

 Dig Deeper With These Free Lessons:Aggregate Supply – Relating Inflation and ProductionAggregate Supply and Demand – Macroeconomic EquilibriumFiscal Policy – Managing an Economy by Taxing and SpendingFactors of Production – The Required Inputs of Every Business